loqusion/typix/docs/api/derivations/common/emoji-font.md

 <details>
 <summary>Note about difference between <code>"twemoji"</code> and <code>"twemoji-cbdt"</code></summary>

-The default Twemoji font uses the SVG [font format], which may not be supported by some systems.
+The default Twemoji font displays color emojis using the SVG [font format], which may not be supported by some systems.
 If emojis aren't displaying properly, using `"twemoji-cbdt"` may fix it.

 [font format]: https://www.colorfonts.wtf/